aowagner/texttotile/README.md

 ## Support

-If TextToTile is useful to you, you can [support its continued development on Ko-fi](https://ko-fi.com/D7E125V6O0).
+If TextToTile is useful to you, you can support its continued development.

 <a href="https://ko-fi.com/D7E125V6O0" target="_blank">
 <img src="https://ko-fi.com/img/githubbutton_sm.svg">